 Having spent nearly eighteen years working with Young Life (a relational ministry to teens), I see ministry is most effective when done in relationship.
 I'm grateful for St. Francis' allowing me to be a pastor not just of our parish, but a pastor to the community.
 My family has been blessed to develop relationships with families throughout Sanford in our short time here.

 I have been blessed to have been married for more than 25 years to Trina.
 Our three kids--Eli, Josiah and Gillian--keep us running to football games, theater productions, soccer matches, and on the occasional Cook Out milkshake run.
 We move at a hectic pace, but my wife, Trina, keeps us grounded, and is the glue that holds everything together.

 When I'm not attending one of our kids games or show, I enjoy hiking, fly fishing, soccer, and reading.

-I am currently at Campbell University pursuing a Bachelors Degree in Church Music Ministry.
+I recently graduated from Campbell University with Degree in Church Music Ministry.
 Joe and Leslie Hanna are my parents, and my siblings are Meg, Jonathan, Emily and Cameron.